seeReadCode/stirstack-deck/PITCHME.md

 ---

 # To preview
-- Form Validation
+- Form Component CRUD
-- Layouts and Modal
+- ...with a modal
+- ...with nesting
-- Optimistic UI Example TODO
+- TODO Optimistic UI Example

----

-# Q & A

 ---